 See the return policy for complete information.

-Q: What is the main theme of Focus?
+Q: What is the setting of the novel Focus?

 Ai generated